 Step by Step Tutorial to make the Loop Yarn Christmas Trees

-First, get your Hot glue gun ready (I used th 60W setting as the 100W setting was melting the foam cones) and prepare your work area so you don’t get hot glue all over your work area.
+First, get your Hot glue gun ready (I used the 60W setting as the 100W setting was melting the foam cones) and prepare your work area so you don’t make a mess with the hot glue all over your work area.
 I like using some paper towels to prevent the hot glue from sticking to my table.

 Next, start adding about 1-2 inches of hot glue to the bottom of a foam cone and then gently and carefully place one end of your loop yarn right onto the hot glue.

 Keep working around in circles until you reach the top of the cone.
 Cut your yarn and glue the end to the tip of the foam cone.
-You are now mostly done with your Loop Yarn Christmas Trees and now just need to decorate it.
+You are now almost finished with your Loop Yarn Christmas Trees and now just need to decorate it.

 Doesn’t it loop pretty and festive already?
 It is also extremely soft as it is made with bulky polyester yarn.
 Now, even your kids can play with it and you don’t have to worry too much whether it would break (be sure to not apply pressure or force as the foam can break).